 When you work with a Long Island personal injury lawyer from our team, we will ensure you understand the timeline for your case and any factors that could cause delays.
-We will manage your expectations and work to solve any issues the timetable causes.
+We will provide you with realistic expectations and work to solve any issues the timetable causes.

-- What Factors Could Affect How Long a Lawsuit Takes?
+- What Factors Could Affect How Long a Personal Injury Case Takes?

 - How an Attorney Guides You Through the Process